BugsNotFound/budget_manager_extension/README.md

 # Budget-Manager-Extensionr-
-This extension helps one to manages his budget.
+This extension helps one to manage his budget.